liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-service-trackers.markdown

 # Service Trackers [](id=service-trackers)

 Now that Liferay is promoting more modular plugins deployed into an OSGi runtime, you have to consider how your own code, living in its own module, can rely on services in other modules for functionality.
-You need to account for the possibility of service implementations being swapped out or removed entirely if your module is to survive and thrive in an OSGi environment.
+You must account for the possibility of service implementations being swapped out or removed entirely if your module is to survive and thrive in an OSGi environment.
 It's easy for @product-ver@ developers who need to [call services](/develop/tutorials/-/knowledge_base/7-0/finding-and-invoking-liferay-services) from their `@Component` classes.
 They just use another [Declarative Services (DS)](https://osgi.org/specification/osgi.cmpn/7.0.0/service.component.html) annotation, `@Reference`, to get a service reference.
 The component activates when the referenced service is available.

-If you're able to use the DS and leverage the `@Component` and `@Reference` annotations, you should.
-So much of the complexity of handling service dynamism is handled for you transparently.
+If you're able to use DS and leverage the `@Component` and `@Reference` annotations, you should.
+DS handles much of the complexity of handling service dynamism for you transparently.

-If you can't use DS to create a Component, keep reading to learn about how to implement a Service Tracker to look up services in the service registry.
+If you can't use DS to create a Component, keep reading to learn how to implement a Service Tracker to look up services in the service registry.

 ![Figure 1: Service implementations that are registered in the OSGi service registry can be accessed using Service Trackers.](../../images/service-registry.png)

-What scenarios might require the use of a service tracker?
-Keep in mind we're focusing on scenarios where DS _can't_ be used.
-Typically this involves a non-native (to OSGi) Dependency Injection framework.
+What scenarios might require using a service tracker?
+Keep in mind we're focusing on scenarios where DS *can't* be used.
+This typically involves a non-native (to OSGi) Dependency Injection framework.

 -  Calling OSGi services from a [Spring MVC portlet](/develop/tutorials/-/knowledge_base/7-0/spring-mvc)
 -  Calling OSGi services from a [JSF portlet](/develop/tutorials/-/knowledge_base/7-0/jsf-portlets-with-liferay-faces)
--  Calling OSGi services from a [WAR-packaged portlet](/develop/tutorials/-/knowledge_base/7-0/upgrading-plugins-to-liferay-7)
-  -  that's been upgraded to run on @product-ver@, but not [fully modularized](/develop/tutorials/-/knowledge_base/7-0/modularizing-an-existing-portlet) and made into an OSGi module
+-  Calling OSGi services from a [WAR-packaged portlet](/develop/tutorials/-/knowledge_base/7-0/upgrading-plugins-to-liferay-7) that's been upgraded to run on @product-ver@, but not [fully modularized](/develop/tutorials/-/knowledge_base/7-0/modularizing-an-existing-portlet) and made into an OSGi module

 +$$$

-**Note:**  The static utility classes that were useful in previous versions of Liferay (e.g., `UserLocalServiceUtil`) exist for compatibility but should not be called, if possible.
+**Note:**  The static utility classes (e.g., `UserLocalServiceUtil`) that were useful in Liferay Portal 6.2 (and earlier) exist for compatibility but should not be called, if possible.
 Static utility classes cannot account for the OSGi runtime's dynamic environment.
-Using a static class, for example, you might attempt calling a service that has stopped or hasn't been deployed or started, which may lead to unrecoverable runtime errors.
-With a Service Tracker, you can make OSGi-friendly service calls.
+Using a static class, for example, you might attempt calling a service that has stopped or hasn't been deployed or started--this could cause unrecoverable runtime errors.
+Service Tracker, however, helps you make OSGi-friendly service calls.

 $$$